leios/gpu-handbook/src/content/abstractions.md

 end
 ```

-This function will take in three arrays (`a`, `b`, and `c`) and write add the `idx` index of `a` and `b` to `c`.
+This function will take in three arrays (`a`, `b`, and `c`) and add the `idx` index of `a` and `b` to the `idx` index of  `c`.
 So `add!(c, a, b, 1)` would be the same as `c[1] = a[1] + b[1]`.
 To be honest, it's a bit of a weird formulation, but bear with me.
-From here, it's relatively easy to transform the code into a GPU kernel that works on every workitem (core).
+From here, it's relatively easy to transform the code into a GPU kernel that works on every work item (core).
 We just need to:
 1. Add `using KernelAbstractions` to the start of our script.
 2. Add the `@kernel` macro to the start of our function.
 3. Move the `idx` definition to inside the function with something like `idx = @index(Global)`, where `Global` signifies that we are pulling from all globally available threads.

 !!! tip "What's the exclamation point (`!`) for?"
-    In Julia, there is no real distinction between functions that work in-place and out-of-place.
-    That is to say that if the user writes a new function `f(x)`, we cannot know from the function definition alone if it returns a value or not.
-    In fact, we could have two different `f(x)` functions that work differently depending on context:
-    ```
-    f(x) = x + 5
-    function f(x::Array)
-        for i = 1:length(x)
-            x[i] + 5
-        end
-    end
-    ```

-    Here, the first `f(x)` will return a value, while the second will update all the values of an array, `x`, without returning anything explicitly.
+    In programming, there is a concept known as "mutation" that indicates an in-place change to the values of an array or structure.
+    For example, setting `a[1] = 5` *mutates* `a`.
+    It changes a single element, but `a` is still the same size and shape it was before.
+    In Julia, functions can also mutate data, such as in `add!(c, a, b, idx)` above.
-    To avoid confusion, it is good practice to add an `!` to any functions that will change the data associated with the arguments.
+    In these cases, it is good practice (though not a requirement) to notate the function with an exclamation point (`!`).
-    So in this case, the second `f(x)` should be changed to `f!(x::Array)` instead.

-All together:
+    It's also common to put the array(s) that will be mutated at the start of the argument list, which is why we set the order of `add!` to be `c, a, b` instead of `a, b, c`.
+    At the end of the day, these are just small notational changes to help other people understand how your code works.
+    It's up to you whether they make sense in your, specific context.

 ```
 using KernelAbstractions